bjnord/coding_practice/advent-2018/day-13/README.md

   \---/
 ```

-After four very expensive crashes, a tick ends with only one cart remaining; its final location is `6,4`.
+After four very expensive crashes, a tick ends with only one cart remaining; its final location is `6,4`. \[Note that the first cart to crash was at `2,0`.\]

 **What is the location of the last cart** at the end of the first tick where it is the only cart left?